IrisBroadcast/ophrys-signage/README.md

 - REST API for page refresh and */health* endpoint for status information
 - Built in multi webpage iframe view, with transitioning abilities
 - Built in webpage with a studio-clock
+- Automatic and regular security updates (default: once a week)
+- Local firewall included in installation (add your custom rules in the configuration file)

 ![Signage Screen](static/gfx-screen-2.png)
 ![Raspberry Pi](static/gfx-pi.png)